Developing a methodology to model trees for CFD in outdoor comfort

+For this the objective was to develop a methodology to model and incorporate trees in computational fluid dynamics (CFD) simulation and analysis for outdoor comfort.
+This will add to the resistance provided by trees and the effect of the same in wind flow around the buildings.
 The wind that flows in and around a built space is critical to design a thermally comfortable building.
 Computational fluid dynamics (CFD) is used to analyze the intensity and direction of the wind with accuracy.
 This research uses steady state CFD analysis to understand influence of trees in an urban built environment.
 Such simulations calculate "stationary" situations, i.e. they do not represent changes during time.

 Sandhiya Jayakumar – India